bvm/bvm/README.md

 ### `bvm resolve [binary name]`

-Resolves the executable path of the specified binary using the provided arguments based on the current working directory.
+Resolves the executable path of the specified binary based on the current working directory.

-This command is used by the created shell/batch files to tell how to resolve the file.
+This command is used by the created shell/batch files (shims) to tell how to resolve the file.

 ### `bvm uninstall [binary name] [version]`